 It is an even more comprehensive and subjective narrative style, where a journalist appears as an active participant in the described events, using his own experiences and emotions to give the “right” tilt to the events.

 Quotes, sarcasm, humor, exaggerations, and foul language are the indispensable features of such a style.

-The editorial staff of our magazine has conducted research on the state of modern journalism, the results of which are published as the main topic of this issue.
+The editorial staff of our magazine has conducted research on the state of modern journalism and ethics, the results of which are published as the main topic of this issue.

 Books and Movies: The Essence of Journalism

 The Story of Wang Chao: Diary of a Cultural Mediator in School